Biden administration to draft rules on workplace heat hazards

 And after Hurricane Ida hit New Orleans this month, more people in the city died from exposure to post-hurricane heat than those killed by floodwaters.

 A study published in May found that the increased risk of overheating heat waves and power failures poses a serious threat to major US cities.
 According to research in the journal Environmental Science and Technology, power failures have increased by more than 60 percent since 2015, as climate change accelerated heat waves.
-Using computer models to study three large US cities, the authors estimated that a combined blackout and heat wave would expose at least two-thirds of residents in those cities to exhaustion or heat stroke.
+Using computer models to study three large US cities, the authors estimated that a combined blackout and heat wave would expose at least two-thirds of residents.
+To heat exhaustion or heat stroke.

-And while a study published last year found that rising temperatures are widening the racial achievement gap in United States schools, new research shows the latest evidence that the burden of climate change falls disproportionately on people of color.
-Does matter.
+And other research suggests that rising temperatures are also widening the racial achievement gap in United States schools, and there is evidence that the burden of climate change falls disproportionately on people of color.
 In a paper published in the journal Nature Human Behavior, researchers found that students performed poorly on standardized tests for every additional day of 80 degrees Fahrenheit or higher, even after controlling for other factors.
-Those effects occurred in 58 countries, suggesting a fundamental link between heat exposure and reduced learning.
+Those influences were conducted in 58 countries, suggesting a The link between heat exposure and reduced learning.

 #Biden #administration #draft #rules #workplace #heat #hazards